jbliley/ebook_fix/docs/format_conversion_plan.md

      a binary format writer from nothing.
 Worth a real decision here rather than defaulting to "hand-roll it" purely out of momentum from how the reader side was built.
-- **CBZ** -- worth confirming this means what it sounds like it
-  means: a sensible output for content that was already comic/image- shaped (CBZ or CBR in, normalized CBZ out), not a claim that an ordinary prose EPUB could reasonably become a CBZ.
-Turning real reflowable text into page images would mean building an actual page layout/rendering step, a fundamentally different and much bigger problem nobody's discussed and nothing in this project does today.
+- **CBZ** -- confirmed with Jacob: comic-shaped in, comic-shaped out (CBR/CBZ normalized to CBZ), not a claim that an ordinary prose EPUB could reasonably become a CBZ.
+Turning real reflowable text into page images would mean building an actual page layout/ rendering step, a fundamentally different and much bigger problem nobody's discussed and nothing in this project does today.
-  Assuming the comic-shaped-in/comic-shaped-out reading is the intended one unless told otherwise.

 ## Unsupported formats -- agreed